Pedagogic Research in HE

 Exploratory pedagogic inquiry – a useful approach in challenging times

-As a Learning Circle, we have been focusing since 2020 on the development of an approach to pedagogic inquiry which teachers can adopt to make sense of and improve their current practice in a very immediate and practical way.
-Our latest iteration of this was in the second half of spring term 2022.
-Here's what two previous participants have said:
+As a Learning Circle, we had focused since 2020 on the development of an approach to pedagogic inquiry which teachers can adopt to make sense of and improve their current practice in a very immediate and practical way.
+We have termed this 'Exploratory pedagogic inquiryLink opens in a new window', or 'EPI'.
+Our latest iteration of EPI came in the second half of spring term 2022.
+Here's what two previous participants said:

-This turned out to be a most useful experience.
+'This turned out to be a most useful experience.
 It allowed us to focus on a current problem in a fast, effective and supported way, generating quick results.
 The method is very solid and the peer system means having a wonderful sounding board, which contributes to further questioning.
-The beauty of it is that it allows quick development and self-improvement!"
-(Dr Sandra Pereira, Senior Teaching Fellow, Warwick Business School)
+The beauty of it is that it allows quick development and self-improvement!'

-In these difficult times it has been great to have an intellectual challenge to both provide a means to improve my teaching, refreshment and much needed interaction with other people!
-The focussed peer-coaching sessions and group discussion are a great combination as they have not only helped me with particular teaching problems but have given me the chance to learn from colleagues from across the whole university."
-(Professor Miriam Gifford, Head, School of Life Sciences)
+'In these difficult times it has been great to have an intellectual challenge to both provide a means to improve my teaching, refreshment and much needed interaction with other people!
+The focussed peer-coaching sessions and group discussion are a great combination as they have not only helped me with particular teaching problems but have given me the chance to learn from colleagues from across the whole university.'

-The process initially requires the following commitment:
+The process initially required the following commitment:

 -

-attend a series of four one-hour weekly sessions
+Attending a series of four one-hour weekly sessions

 -

-engage in a one-hour dialogue with one colleague ('peer-coaching' as referred to in above quotes) at a mutually agreed time between the weekly sessions
+Engaging in a one-hour dialogue with one colleague ('peer-coaching' as referred to in above quotes) at a mutually agreed time between the weekly sessions

-- gaining peer support and new perspectives from across the University
+Gaining peer support and new perspectives from across the University

-- an enhanced understanding of teaching and learning issues
+An enhanced understanding of teaching and learning issues

-- an increased appreciation of your own achievements
+An increased appreciation of your own achievements

-- a better understanding of student perspectives
+A better understanding of student perspectives

-- an increased appreciation of ethical issues in practitioner research
+An increased appreciation of ethical issues in practitioner research

-- an improved ability to carry out practitioner research
+An improved ability to carry out practitioner research

-- an increased sense of being in control of your further pedagogic development
+An increased sense of being in control of your further pedagogic development

-- enhanced ability to coach others to engage in pedagogic inquiry
+Enhanced ability to coach others to engage in pedagogic inquiry

-- documentation of your practice which may be useful in promotion and fellowship applications
+Documentation of your practice which may be useful in promotion and fellowship applications

-Current members of this Learning Circle:
+Members of this Learning Circle included:

 - David Bather Woods